Capricornis swinhoei (*)

 English: Taiwan Serow

-Both sexes bear horns that curve slightly backward and measure 10-20 centimeters in length.
-The horns are conical in shape and are never shed.[1]
-In taxonomy, if the horn is solid and is shed and regrown every year, these horned animals are classified as Cervidae, such as Formosan Sika Deer and Formosan Reeves's Muntjac.
-On the other hand, if horn is hollow and is permanent structure, they are classified into Bovidae.
-Formosan Serow belongs to the latter and are classified as bovids.
-Formosan serow is the only native bovid of Taiwan.[3][4]
+Both sexes bear horns that curve slightly backward and measure 10–20 centimeters in length.
+The horns are conical in shape and are never shed.[2]
+The Formosan serow is the only native bovid of Taiwan.[3][4]

 They are highly vigilant and not easy to observe.
-However, you can easily find their feces in Yushan National Park.
-At sunrises or sunsets, you can find them eating in the woods singly or in small numbers.
+However, their feces are commonly found in Yushan National Park.
+At dawn and dusk, they graze and browse in the woods alone or in small numbers.
 They generally eat the leaves below the shoulder height, or vines, ferns, shrubs, or herbs on the ground.
-In addition, they need to absorb salt.
-So, you can find them licking minerals deposited on cliffs or rocks.[5]
+In addition, they need to absorb salt and they can be observed licking minerals deposited on cliffs or rocks.[5]

-Taiwan serows can jump as high as 2m and run as fast as 20 km per hour.
+Taiwan serows can jump as high as 2 m and run as fast as 55 km per hour and large males can weigh up to 100 kg.
 Among all mammals in Taiwan, they are the best high jumpers.
-They can be found at an elevation as low as 50 meters, but is mostly seen at 1000 meters or up to 3500 meters.[6]
-Their habitats include conifer forest, mixed broad-leaved forests, and the steep slopes of bare rocks and gravel cliffs.
-You can sometimes spot them on top of Nanhu Mountain (南湖大山), Hsuehshan (雪山), Yushan (玉山), and Siouguluan Mountain (秀姑巒山).
+They can be found at an elevation as low as 50 meters, but are mostly seen around 1000 meters, and as high as 3500 meters.[6]
+Their habitats include the conifer forest, mixed broad-leaved forests, and the steep slopes of bare rocks and gravel cliffs.
+They are sometimes spotted on top of Nanhu Mountain, Hsuehshan, Yushan, and Siouguluan Mountain.
 They also live in the Taroko National Park.
 Their hoofs separate to two sides and can easily hold on to rocks on steep slopes.
 They are also good tree climbers.
-They are solitary and territorial, which use tears to smear branches or stones as markers.[5]
+They are solitary and territorial.
+They use tears to smear branches or stones as markers.[5]

 Reproduction

-September to November is Taiwan Serow's mating season.
+September to November is the Taiwan serow's mating season.
 Their gestation period lasts about seven months.
 Calves are delivered between next year's March and June.
-Usually it gives birth to one calf.
-Sometimes it can deliver twin.
-New born calves can stand on their own in just a few hours.
-Three-months old calves can feed by themselves, but can still be nursed by mothers.
+Usually it gives birth to one calf, but can sometimes deliver twins.
+Newborn calves can stand on their own in just a few hours.
+Three-month-old calves can feed by themselves, but can still be nursed by mothers.
 Males do not take care of calves.
 From six-months to one-year old, calves gradually separate from mothers and live independently.
 They grow to sexual maturity in two to three years and can live up to approximately 15 years.[5]

-Since 1989, Formosan Blue Magpies were listed as rare and valuable species (珍貴稀有保育類) and protected by Taiwan's Cultural Heritage Preservation Law (Traditional Chinese: 文化資產保存法).
-The main threats to the Formosan serow are habitat destruction and harvesting.[7]
+Since 1989, Taiwan serows have been listed as a rare and valuable species (珍貴稀有保育類) and are protected by Taiwan's Cultural Heritage Preservation Act [zh].
+The main threats to the Taiwan serow are habitat destruction and harvesting.[1]

 References